-First off, what the heck am I talking about?
-I know this title may cause some head tilts, but bear with me.
+I know this title raises eyebrows.
+Bear with me.
 It will make sense.

 Where I Started

 As you may know, I have been at this blogging game for ten years (you can read my post about things I’ve learned and would do differently here).
 My first blog started as a place to share inspiration.
 It was artsy, slightly quirky, and about connecting with people over things I adored.
 As the years progressed, it developed into a style blog.
 Style blogging was growing in popularity, and since fashion is a passion of mine, I wanted to try it!
 I enjoyed it for the most part, but I quickly learned that it wasn’t going to be my main focus.
 I never feel totally at ease in front of the camera and I didn’t like how it felt like the same thing over and over.
 How would I progress?
 Plus, I was spending way too much money on clothes to stay relevant.

 That’s when I thought of Glitter Guide.
 I was a fashion intern at Women’s Wear Daily in Los Angeles in college.
 I’d dreamed of working for a magazine.
 However, back in 2005, when I graduated, there weren’t as many magazine and fashion careers in the Bay Area.
 There also weren’t a lot of online destinations for the big fashion magazines.
 So I fell into other jobs and did blogging on the side.
 I found that I was reading sites like Who What Wear, DailyCandy, and Splendora all the time.
 I wanted to create my take on this style of website.
 Glitter Guide would be a lifestyle website that was easy, friendly and about empowering women by sharing a look into their lives.
 I always saw Glitter Guide as a cool, friendly girlfriend that you could rely on.